Orthodox Church

 The Orthodox Church asserts that it professes the original Christian faith, transmitted accurately through the centuries from the time of the apostles.
 The word orthodoxy, in fact, comes from Greek words meaning “right belief.”
 The church finds this original faith in the Bible; in the writings of early church bishops or so-called fathers—such as Saint Basil the Great, Saint Gregory of Nazianzus, and Saint John Chrysostom; and in the ancient traditions of the church, especially as expressed in the rites of worship.

 The Orthodox Church is very conservative in regard to doctrinal purity.
 Even so, this characteristic concern for continuity and tradition does not imply obsession with the past for its own sake, but rather a sense of identity and consistency with the original testimony of the apostles.
-The Holy Spirit, bestowed on the church at Pentecost, is seen as guiding the whole church “in all truth” (John 16:13).
-The power of teaching and guiding the community resides in certain ministries, particularly that of the bishop of each diocese, or certain institutions, such as councils.
-Nevertheless, because the church is composed not only of bishops, or of clergy, but of the whole laity as well, the Orthodox Church strongly affirms that the guardian of truth is the entire “people of God.”
+The Holy Spirit, bestowed on the church at Pentecost, is seen as guiding the whole church “in all truth” (John

-Participation in the Life of God
+A | | Participation in the Life of God |

 Within the Orthodox tradition the approach to redemption through deification theory led to a more optimistic and less sacrificial understanding of the process of Christ’s mission to save humanity.
 In Orthodoxy the incarnation of Christ is seen as a cosmic event: By taking on a body, God unites all material reality to himself.
 Through this choice to enter into human existence, God was seen as opening the way for humanity to participate in his own existence by means of a communion of life-giving love.
 Although Orthodoxy teaches that a believer will live the divine life fully only after death, it nevertheless instructs that this mysterious life begins with baptism and grows through the individual’s involvement in prayer and the sacraments.

-The Nature of Christ and the Trinity
+B | | The Nature of Christ and the Trinity |

 Ecumenical councils—large gatherings of bishops—held in the first millennium defined the basic Orthodox Christian doctrines on the Trinity and on the nature of Christ.
 This conciliar theology argued for the authenticity and the fullness of Christ’s divinity and humanity (see Christology) and for the divine status of the Holy Spirit.
 These doctrines are forcefully expressed in all Orthodox statements of faith and in liturgical hymns.
 The Virgin Mary is venerated as the mother of God, but the Western doctrine of the immaculate conception of Mary and other aspects of Catholic devotion to Mary are not recognized.
 Mary’s intercession is invoked because she was the first and greatest of the Savior’s disciples and because she is believed to have received from Christ the role of heavenly intercession for the church on Earth.

 The Orthodox Church recognizes the doctrines formulated at the first seven ecumenical councils, which Roman Catholicism also accepts.
 The First Council of Nicaea, held in 325, defined the full divinity of Jesus Christ, settling the dispute with the Arians who denied his full divinity (see Arianism).
 The First Council of Constantinople in 381 defined the full divinity of the Holy Spirit, completing the exposition of one God in three divine persons.
 In 431 the Council of Ephesus defined the unity of Christ’s person against the Nestorians, who had compromised it (see Nestorianism).
 The Council of Chalcedon in 451 further clarified the necessary distinction of Christ’s two natures—divine and human—against the Monophysites who had argued that Christ possessed only a single composite nature (see Monophysitism).
 The Second Council of Constantinople in 553 renewed the condemnation of Nestorianism.
 In 680 the Third Council of Constantinople defined the distinction of divine and human wills in Christ against the Monothelites, a movement supported by the Byzantine emperor that sought a compromise between Orthodoxy and Monophysitism (see Monothelitism).
 Finally, the Second Council of Nicaea in 787 established the legitimacy of the veneration of images over and against the iconoclasts (image smashers), who had misunderstood veneration as worship and had thus condemned the kissing of icons (holy images) as idolatry (see Iconoclasm).
-See also Chalcedon, Council of; Constantinople, Councils of; Ephesus, Council of; Nicaea, Councils of.
+See also

-SACRAMENTAL PRACTICES
+III | | SACRAMENTAL PRACTICES |

 The sacraments, known as mysteries, and the liturgy are at the heart of Orthodox religious practice.
 Most Orthodox theologians recognize seven sacraments—central rituals of worship—that were introduced or blessed by Jesus Christ.
 These sacraments are baptism, chrismation (confirmation), the Eucharist, holy orders, matrimony (see marriage), penance (confession), and anointing of the sick.
 The central Orthodox sacrament is the Eucharist, the ceremony in which the Last Supper of Jesus, known in Orthodoxy as the Mystical Supper, is reenacted.
 The consecrated bread and wine of the Eucharist are taken by the Orthodox to be the true body and blood of Christ.
 Communion is received by the Orthodox only after much preparation involving fasting and confession.
 Because the precise number of mysteries has never been formally defined by an ecumenical council, as it was in Catholicism, some Orthodox theologians have taught that the act of becoming a monk or the service of burial can also be sacraments.